 According to the authors, the essential first step in rehabilitation involved stabilizing the spine by isometric co-contraction of abdominal and low back muscles; in other words, keep the spine still while activating the inhibited muscles.
 The focus of the exercise is to control spinal position, rather than strength.

 Once this stabilizing skill is learned, small advances are made in moving other parts of the body while preventing movement of the spine.
-This method of rehabilitation was very specific and controlled but it was difficult to do due to the patience and focus needed, and resulting slow progress.
+This method of rehabilitation was very specific and controlled but it was difficult to do due to the patience and focus needed, and resulting in slow progress.
 It takes a trained doctor or therapist to teach and guide the patient in this technique.

 But, somewhere along the line, spinal stabilization therapy advocates forgot about stabilizing the spine and just went for strengthening the muscles that were identified as necessary to stabilize the spine, which turned out to be nutation inducing muscles.